 What's most striking in her performance style is the way she combines technical ability with emotional force and nuance.
 Her fiercely virtuoso performances are profoundly moving, even via podcast.
 "Amazed," "delighted" and "spellbound" are the words bloggers often use after watching her play.
 She has won numerous awards for her brilliant performances worldwide, and has played for the likes of French president Nicolas Sarkozy, King Abdullah II of Jordan, and the Dalai Lama.

-Sirena Huang’s TED talks
+Sirena Huang’s TED talk

 Sirena Huang on the TED Blog